 'A Christmas miracle': DOJ overturns prior memo, allowing prisoners transferred home during COVID to stay there

-In what NPR calls a "rare reconsideration," the U.S. Justice Department's Office of Legal Counsel has concluded the Bureau of Prisons has the "discretion" to permit the low-level inmates released from prison and placed in "extended home confinement" to remain there once the COVID-19 emergency ends.
+In what NPR calls a "rare reconsideration," the U.S. Justice Department's Office of Legal Counsel (OLC) has concluded the Bureau of Prisons has the "discretion" to permit the low-risk inmates released from prison and placed in "extended home confinement" to remain there once the COVID-19 emergency ends.

-The reversal of a previous Trump-era memo was engineered by Attorney General Merrick Garland, who "asked the OLC to reconsider the issue after personally reviewing the law," NPR reports.
+This reversal of a previous, Trump administration memo was engineered by Attorney General Merrick Garland, who "asked the OLC to reconsider the issue after personally reviewing the law," NPR reports.
 The decision arrives after "months of intense pressure from a coalition of advocates across the political spectrum."
-Inmates were sent home originally to ease crowding during COVID.
+Inmates were sent home originally to ease crowding during the pandemic.

 "Thousands of people on home confinement have reconnected with their families, have found gainful employment, and have followed the rules," Garland said in a statement.
 "We will exercise our authority so that those who have made rehabilitative progress and complied with the conditions of home confinement, and who in the interests of justice should be given an opportunity to continue transitioning back to society, are not unnecessarily returned to prison."